shotgunsoftware/tk-core/tests/README.md

 -------------
 There is a tank tests module, `tank_test.tank_test_base.py` which contains both a base class from which the test cases inherit and a module level setup.
 This module handles the creation of test fixture data, including studio level and project level configuration.

-ShotgunTestBase
+ShotGridTestBase
 ---------------
-This is a lighter version of the TankTestBase, which only mocks a Shotgun connection and does not write anything to disk.
+This is a lighter version of the TankTestBase, which only mocks a ShotGrid connection and does not write anything to disk.
 If you are testing parts of the API that doesn't need to write to disk, this is a faster option.

 ### A partial list of features
 Among other features, this module includes: